PixarAnimationStudios/ruby-jss/README-2.0.0.md

 comp = JSS::Computer.fetch id: 12, cnx: my_connection
 comp.cnx # => my_connection
 ```

-In ruby-jss < 2.0, the term `api` is used with the Classic API in method names, method parameters, instance variables, attributes, and constants.
-It is used to pass, access, refer to, or hold instances of JSS::APIConnnection, e.g. so a method that talks to the server would use the passed connection rather than the module-wide default connection.

-But, the thing being passed is a 'connection' not an 'API', and now that there are actually two APIs at play, that usage is even less appropriate.

 The original Jamf module, which accessed only the Jamf Pro API, has always used the better-suited abbreviation `cnx` for this, and now that is standard everywhere.